rosald/frontend-publish-management/README.md

 ## nginx.conf example

-the default one, just add the "map" and modify the "root"
+the default one in nginx-1.27.5.tar.gz, only add the "map" and modify the "root"

 ```conf
 #user  nobody;